aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/debugging/index.md

 Sooner or later, you will get stuck, annoyed, frustrated, confused, or some other form of negative emotions when your code just does not work and you don't know why. **This is normal.** You can choose to handle these situations calmly and focus on trying to solve the issues.
 There are several ways to approach this.
 Here are some recommendations

 ## Read the error messages

+The p5.js error messages are gwenerally very helpful.
+Try to understand what the message says and use the reference to unpack what you might be doing wrong.

 ## Google (or your favorite search engine)